recovery with adsorption

 What‘s the key to making a quality non-alcoholic beer, wine or spirit?
 The aroma!
 This means preventing damage to it from heat and oxygen, and keeping as much of it as possible in the product.

 Typically, alcohol is removed from the product with vacuum distillation.
 This low-temperature process prevents heat damage to the base.
-However, a lot of the aroma is taken with the alcohol from the product, leaving you with a bland alcohol-free base and an aromatic distillate.
+However, a lot of the aroma still leaves the product with the alcohol, leaving you with a bland alcohol-free base and an aromatic distillate.
 That‘s often where the story ends.
 In fact, most wine processers sell their distillate as brandy, it‘s that full of aroma!

 Here‘s where we differ.
-Our aroma-recovery technology, patent-claimed since 2015, separates the aroma from the alcohol by adsorption.
-The aroma compounds bind to a special filter material while the ethanol passes through, then are later washed down.
-The know-how we‘ve developed in this area makes our technology one-of-a-kind, achieving a recovery well beyond existing processes and other so-called “aroma recovery” systems.
+Our patented aroma-recovery technology separates the aroma from the alcohol by adsorption.
+The aroma compounds bind to a special filter material while the ethanol passes through, then are later washed down into a concentrated aroma-phase.
+The know-how we‘ve developed in this area makes our technology one-of-a-kind, achieving a recovery well beyond existing processes.

-The aroma can now be added back to the dealcoholised base without the alcohol, resulting in a product with a new standard of aroma quality.
+The aroma can now be added back to the dealcoholised base without the alcohol, resulting in a product with its original aroma quality.

 This is how you stay true-2-aroma and make truly authentic and enjoyable dealcoholised beverages.